-Monmouth County Child Custody Attorneys
+Monmouth County Child Custody Lawyer

 Founder Steven P. Monaghan is not only a lawyer, but also a guardian ad litem appointed by New Jersey family courts to assist judges in making custody determinations that are in children's best interests.
 This experience plays a critical role in how we handle cases.